Special Sessions

 Program Fee: $350

-Whether you’re a lawmaker, policy analyst, non-profit director, or local government official, strengthening one’s personal foundation as a leader is just one of many steps toward demonstrating political leadership skills such as conflict resolution bargaining and negotiation, decision-making, effective communication, and networking & building coalitions.
+Whether you are a lawmaker, policy analyst, non-profit director, or local government official, strengthening one’s personal foundation as a leader is just one of many steps toward demonstrating political leadership skills such as conflict resolution bargaining and negotiation, decision-making, effective communication, and networking & building coalitions.
 In this training, participants bolster their effective leadership skills in political environments with our lead instructor, guest speakers, case studies, and exercises.
-To finish the course, participants present their step-by-step strategy for demonstrating political leadership skills to an expert panel.*
+To finish the course, participants present their step-by-step strategy for demonstrating political leadership skills to an expert panel.

 - Understand and build the personal characteristics essential for effective political leadership